Spanish literature: Witnessing the early dictatorship (1939–1955)

 The earliest years of the post-war were characterized more by hunger, repression, and suffering than by any significant literature.
 The published works of this period were true to pseudo-fascist dictator Francisco Franco's reactionary vision of a second Spanish golden age than to the material and existential anguish facing the majority of the country's population of the time.
 Neo-baroque poetry and paeans to Franco's Spain satisfied the censors but has enjoyed no subsequent critical shelf-life.

 Ironically, the narrative production of one of Franco's censors would provide the first sign of literary revival in post-war Spain.
 In 1942, Camilo José Cela's novel, La familia de Pascual Duarte, used just enough experimental arrangement (temporally disjointed narrative development to problematize simple accusations of political cause-effect critique; prefaces and post-scripts that confuse authorial intentions) to avoid the censors´ cuts and to present to discerning Spanish readers an exposé of a spiritually troubled, socially impoverished, and structurally violent society.
 Cela was to remain for the next five decades as one of Spain's most important novelists, eventually receiving the Nobel Prize for literature in 1989.

-With the 1945 publication of the Nadal Prize-winning Nada by Carmen Laforet and the 1947 release of Miguel Delibes's La sombra del ciprés es alargada, readers of intelligent Spanish narrative at last had cause for hope.
-While the fresh, joyful experimentation of Spain's "Silver Age" writers had disappeared, Cela, Laforet, and Delibes at least showed a renewed commitment to a kind of writing that first, was connected to Spain's material reality, and second, would stretch itself aesthetically in its attempts to capture the experience.
+With the 1945 publication of the Nadal Prize-winning Nada by Carmen Laforet and the 1947 release of Miguel Delibes's La sombra del ciprés es alargada, readers of the intellectual Spanish narrative at last had cause for hope.
+While the experimentation of Spain's "Silver Age" writers had disappeared, Cela, Laforet, and Delibes at least showed a renewed commitment to a kind of writing that first, was connected to Spain's material reality, and second, would stretch itself in its attempts to capture the experience.

 By the middle of the next decade, a whole new generation of novelists was latching onto the early models laid down by Cela and Laforet.
 Equally influenced by the films of the Italian neorealists, novelists such as Luis Romero (La noria, 1951), Rafael Sánchez Ferlosio (El Jarama, 1956), Jesús Fernández Santos (Los bravos, 1956), Carmen Martín Gaite (Entre visillos, 1957), Ignacio Aldecoa (El fulgor y la sangre, 1954), and Juan Goytisolo (Juegos de manos, 1954) produced a social-realist tradition that was as celebrated as it was short-lived.

 Spanish poetry experienced renewal along similar lines.
 Dámaso Alonso's poem, "Insomnia" (1947), captures much of the angst and sense of violence that informed the works of Cela et al. and that would infuse the Spanish poetry of the era:

 Madrid es una ciudad de más de un millón de cadáveres (según las últimas estadísticas).